k29t59dh/unmanic-plugins/source/rarbg_fix/description.md

 But mkvtoolnix strips container tags with multiple streams, which we don't want.

 So the conversion goes as follows:
-1. Split mp4 into audio and video mkvs
+1. Use ffmpeg to split the mp4 into audio and video mkvs
-2. Convert each mkv using mkvtoolnix to force frame rate recalculation
+2. Use mkvtoolnix to process each single-stream mkv, forcing frame-rate recalculation
-3. Recombine them with ffmpeg in an mp4 container
+3. Recombine the corrected streams back into an mp4

 ---
 ###### Note: